duckdb/pg_duckdb/README.md

 duckdb.motherduck_postgres_database = 'your_database_name'
 ```

-If you want to specify MotherDuck database as default (i.e. merged with the Postgres schemas of the same name rather than using the DuckDB `ddb$` schemas), then you can also add the following line to your `postgresql.conf` file:
+If you want to specify MotherDuck database as the default database (the default database is the easiest to use, see below for details), then you can also add the following line to your `postgresql.conf` file:

 ```ini
 duckdb.motherduck_default_database = 'your_motherduck_database_name'